oraccc/NLP-Basic/note/Large Language Models Related/Benchmark_Contamination.md

   > 3. Proving Test Set Contamination in Black Box Language Models
   > 4. Detecting Pretraining Data from Large Language Models
   > 5. Did ChatGPT cheat on your test?
+  > 6. Data Contamination Quiz: A Tool to Detect and Estimate Contamination in Large Language Models

 - Practical strategies for **mitigating** data contamination